mdxs/test-ttf-on-gae/README.rst

 1. Prepare a Virtual Machine (VM)
 ---------------------------------

-Create a virtual machine (using for example VMware_) and install Xubuntu_ 13.10 Desktop i386 into it, for example using a downloaded ``xubuntu-13.10-desktop-i386.iso`` file as installation media and the following parameters:
+Create a virtual machine (for example with VMware_) and install Xubuntu_ 13.10 Desktop i386 into it, using a downloaded ``xubuntu-13.10-desktop-i386.iso`` file as installation media and the following parameters:

 - Name: ``test``

-- With the following virtual hardware:
+- With the following virtual hardware suggested:

   - Memory: 1024 MB
   - Virtual Processors: 1